svipe/schemas/README.md

 | address| JSON| End-User's preferred postal address.
 The value of the address member is a JSON [RFC4627] structure containing some or all of the members defined in Section 5.1.1.|
 | updated_at| number| Time the End-User's information was last updated.
 Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.|

+## Custom Claims

-From the standard for Mobile Drivers License https://www.iso.org/standard/69084.html and ICAO xx we add these:
+From the standard for Mobile Drivers License https://www.iso.org/standard/69084.html and ICAO xx we add these.
+Dates, images and all the rest are formatted as for OIDC.

 | Claim | Type | Description
 | --- | --- | --- |